Joe Lycett attends TV Baftas dressed as Queen Elizabeth I after losing bet

 Comedian made good of his promise to attend ceremony as Tudor monarch

-Joe Lycett has left fans in hysterics after attending the Bafta TV Awards dressed as Queen Elizabeth I.
+The Bafta TV Awards red carpet has been graced by this year’s nominees – including Joe Lycett dressed as Queen Elizabeth I.

+Those attending the ceremony at London’s Royal Festival Hall include David Tennant, who is nominated for Prime Video series Good Omens, Lesley Manville, a nominee for Netflix drama The Crown, and Succession’s Brian Cox.

+The Crown and Black Mirror lead this year’s nominations, with eight and seven nominations apiece, while Happy Valley, Slow Horses and The Sixth Commandment follow close behind with six nominations.

 In the last few weeks, the comedian, who has become increasingly known for his political pranks and viral hijinks, has been updating his fans on the status of a promise he made with his two aunties ahead of the awards ceremony.